 - Expand the financial investments in our schools and allocate sufficient funds to fairly compensate all school employees.

-- Ensure that students and educators are kept safe and learning progress continues as we recover from the pandemic.
+- Ensure that students and educators are kept safe and learning progress continues.

 - Help address our educator shortage by allowing qualified, experienced teachers to earn multi-year contracts.

-- Design and fund pathways to teacher licensure for current education staff professionals at no cost to the educator.
+- Promote and fund pathways to teacher licensure for current education staff professionals at no cost to the educator.

-- Open the extended DROP program to all educators. » Fund a full-day PreK program in “opportunity zones” of high poverty.
+- Fund a full-day PreK program in “opportunity zones” of high poverty.

 - Revise statutes related to Required Local Effort to maintain current taxation rates.

-- Prioritize teacher-led assessments and learning over mandated standardized tests.
+- Prioritize developmentally appropriate, teacher-led assessments and learning over mandated standardized tests.